Thum Biro – Labdi Ommes

 Risa Oketch, “It is like watching a child grow.
 I can recall the first time we started recording the album.
-It has been an exceptional journey more so, as an artist being allowed to be as creative as I can be.”
+It has been an exceptional journey more so, being allowed to be as creative as I can be.”

 Thum is cocktail that burst of a colorful musical exuberance; it takes you on an exceptional voyage.
-The quality of the music is palpable, a unique and exciting application of electronics folk tunes and nifty mixing, creating a seamless soundscape for the melody. it suggests both the spark of discovery and the sheen of an enthusiastically sculptured music work.
+The quality of the music is palpable.
+Unique and exciting application of electronics folk tunes and nifty mixing.
+It is an enthusiastically sculptured musical work.

 No official release date has been announced for the album, but she told the room it would be “coming soon.”